rtij/rtij/README.md

-- 👋 Hi, I’m @rtij
+- 👋 Hi, I’m RTiJ
-- 👀 I’m interested in ...
+- 👀 I’m interested in web developpement
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Socket.io
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Angular project and everything in the web
-- 📫 How to reach me ...
+- 📫 How to reach me
+Mail: tiavinartjjonathan@gmail.com

 <!---
 rtij/rtij is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.